MicrosoftDocs/power-platform/power-platform/admin/common-data-service-gdpr-dsr-guide.md

 6. Save the screenshot to a file, which you can then send to the DSR requestor.

 ### Delete
-Common Data Service System Administrators can delete an individual’s personal data from records where that data is stored.
+Common Data Service System Administrators can delete an individual's personal data from records where that data is stored.
 The Common Data Service System Administrator can choose to either delete the record where the personal data is stored, or remove the contents of the personal data from the record.

 > [!NOTE]
 > Common Data Service administrators can customize an environment to prevent a record from being deleted from an entity.
 If configured in this way, you'll have to remove the contents of the personal data from the record rather than delete the record itself.